-After eight years in The Promenade, Inner Peace Massage tripled their space by moving to a soothing setting in Sheridan Park.
+Inner Peace Massage provides a soothing setting in Sheridan Park.

 Stepping inside Inner Peace Massage isn’t like entering a typical business setting, it’s more like stepping into a friend’s living room – a place where comfort and care collide.
 With a calming cream-colored palette, the reception area invites guests in with fresh-cut flowers and plush chairs, not to mention friendly service from the front desk staff.

 It’s a place such as this that brings in a myriad of people, each at different places in their lives.

 “Everyone comes for a different reason, whether it be just high stress from their job, tough things going on in life or maybe because they’re just in a good place mentally or they’re physically active,” owner Heidi Johnson explained.
 “There are just so many different reasons to come for a massage and, thankfully, we’re able to help people in many different stages of life.”

 Part of the reason Inner Peace Massage is able to do this is because their team—of which almost everyone has more than 11 years of experience—is comprised of massage therapists who have diverse concentrations.
 While Johnson received her master’s level certification specializing in medical massage for arthritis, Carol Hunter, LMT, acquired advanced certifications in lymphatic drainage, pre-Natal massage and advanced therapeutic massage techniques.
 Catie Mengel, LMT, received advanced certifications in scar tissue therapy, Ashiatsu barefoot massage and Esalen massage while studying in California.

 The other half of the equation has to do with their offerings.